-Cosentyx is a prescription medication approved by the Food and Drug Administration (FDA) to treat adults 18 and older who have active psoriatic arthritis or moderate to severe plaque psoriasis.
-Cosentyx is also known by its drug name, Secukinumab.
+Cosentyx is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat adults 18 and older who have active psoriatic arthritis or moderate to severe plaque psoriasis.
+Cosentyx is also known by its drug name, secukinumab.

-Cosentyx is an immunomodulator, or, in other words, a drug that modulates the immune system.
-It is also considered a biologic.
+Cosentyx is a biologic.
 Cosentyx is a genetically engineered antibody, a type of protein used by the immune system to identify and neutralize substances.
 Cosentyx is believed to work by targeting specific proteins in the immune system and reducing inflammation.

 Cosentyx is injected subcutaneously once a week for the first five weeks, then once a month.